NikoRestifo/shopping-cart-project/README.md

 # Shopping Cart Project

-A program that allows a customer to checkout their grocery items and get the total payment (+tax) they owe for their items.
+A program that allows a customer to checkout their grocery items and get a receipt including the total payment (+tax) they owe for their items.

 ## Installation